LG G8X ThinQ review: A unique take on the foldable phone fad, but there's a pricing caveat

-However, it's come to my attention that these deals are being offered only for a limited time, which throws a wrinkle in my initial endorsement.
+It's come to my attention, however, that these deals are being offered only for a limited time, which throws a wrinkle in my initial endorsement.
 After Dec.
-5, for example, AT&T will sell the G8X under its "AT&T Installment Plan" for $780 and the dual screen will cost an additional $198.90 -- totaling about $980.
+5, for example, AT&T will sell the G8X under its "AT&T Installment Plan" for $780 and the dual screen will cost an additional $199 -- totaling $979.
 Sprint also confirmed that its offer of the G8X's dual screen attachment as a free gift (with purchase of the phone) will be limited as well, though it did not confirm an end date to the sale.

 Editors' note, Nov.
 27: Updated with pricing information from carriers.
 The original review, published on Oct.
 30, follows below.